ligato/docs/docs/user-guide/get-vpp-agent.md

 ### Connect to a Key-Value Data Store

 Configuration information is stored in a [KV data store](concepts.md#key-value-data-store) as key-value pairs.
-The vpp-agent connects to a particular instance of a KV data store, such as etcd, so that it can listen for and receive configuration updates.
+The VPP agent connects to a particular instance of a KV data store, such as etcd, so that it can listen for and receive configuration updates.

 **Start etcd:**